 Then came the second call :

-“We’d like to do a ½ professional development workshop for our employees when things open up next spring.
-I love that we can bring you in since you also understand our industry.”
+“We’d like to do a ½-day professional development workshop for our employees when things open up next spring.
+We'd love to bring you in since you also understand our industry.”

-Starting Positively Powered, at one of the least perfect moments – at the start of a pandemic - was going to pay off!
+Starting Positively Powered, at one of the least perfect moments – at very start of a pandemic - was going to pay off!